tsyirvo/react-native-starter/README.md

 Check the [React Native docs](https://reactnative.dev/docs/environment-setup) on how to properly setup your dev environment.
 It uses Expo with a custom Development Build, so you also need to setup [Expo tooling](https://docs.expo.dev/).

-On the Developer Experience side, a test stack is setup (unit, functional and E2E), a CI on _Github Actions_, a custom _Storybook_, _TypeScript_ is also configured with _ESLint_ and _Prettier_.
+On the Developer Experience side, a test stack is setup (unit, functional and E2E), a CI on _Github Actions_, _Storybook_, _TypeScript_ is also configured with _ESLint_ and _Prettier_.
 Commits are linted to automate the release workflows and the changelog generation.

 There are also some utilities like: